Eminent-Jade/Data-Analytics-Project/README.md

 # Data-Analytics-Project (comments & readme not finalised)
 This is an analytical report on thermal comfort indexes in Rm.02.412 & Rm.12_431 of Building 11 of UTS based on historical data (May 2021 - Aug 2021) collected by EIF sensors interface.

-# to achieve 'comfortable' sensations in indoor environment,
+# To achieve 'comfortable' sensations in indoor environment,
 https://www.simscale.com/blog/2019/09/what-is-pmv-ppd/

  -- -0.5 <= pmv <=0.5

  -- ppd <= 10%

-# handy tool for thermal comfort calculations:
+# Handy tool for thermal comfort calculations:
 https://comfort.cbe.berkeley.edu/
 To simulate settings in my project:
  - Choose 'Relative humidity vs air temperature'